-Drawing, "Design for Chicken Point Cabin, Hayden Lake, Idaho: West and South Elevations", February 15, 2001
+Drawing, Chicken Point Cabin, Hayden Lake, ID: West and South Elevations, February 15, 2001

 This is a Drawing.
 It was architect: Tom Kundig.
 It is dated February 15, 2001 and we acquired it in 2010.
 Its medium is graphite on tracing paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Chicken Point Cabin in Haydon Lake, Idaho, is a relatively small (2,600 square feet), year-round weekend retreat commissioned by a family with two young children that typifies the personality, general architectural philosophy, and key characteristics of architect Tom Kundig’s work.
 A native of the Pacific Northwest, Kundig comes from a craft-based design culture rooted in the area’s industrial and timber heritage.
 As an accomplished alpine climber, Kundig is familiar with the rugged outdoors of tall trees, rocks, lakes, big sky, as well as with ropes and other mountaineering equipment, all of which have influenced his architectural practice.
 His early work as a sculptor’s assistant, fabricating large-scale welded steel sculptures, has encouraged his fascination with jerry-rigged machines and apparatuses to move and balance heavy pieces.
 And, as a devotee of low-tech solutions and experimentation, he enjoys collaboration with engineers and craftspeople as well as with his clients, whose goals and desires actively shape his projects.